guotong1988/BERT-pre-training/README.md

 **Conclusion:** More gpu --> Larger sum learning rate of one batch --> Faster training.

-But as the learning rate can only be in the range of 1e-4 to 3e-5, batch time becomes the key evaluation metric.
+But as the learning rate can only be in the range of 1e-4 to 3e-5, **train_samples_per_second** becomes the key evaluation metric.

 # WHATS NEW